-Field Description IP Logging Problems with the LAN or WAN connection to an AirLink router Uncertainty about where a packet is coming from Issues with port forwarding not working properly IP Logging enables you to log network traffic and save it in a form that can be analyzed by Sierra Wireless engineers.
+Field Description IP Logging IP Logging is used to troubleshoot issues such as: Problems with the LAN or WAN connection to an AirLink router Uncertainty about where a packet is coming from Issues with port forwarding not working properly IP Logging enables you to log network traffic and save it in a form that can be analyzed by Sierra Wireless engineers.
 Before using IP Logging, contact your authorized AirLink reseller or Sierra Wireless representative to discuss the issue you are observing and obtain a .cmd file to capture the appropriate related IP traffic.
 When you receive the file, save it to your computer's hard drive.
 To use IP logging: Obtain a command (.cmd) file from Sierra Wireless.
 In ACEmanager, go to Admin > Advanced and click IP Logging.
 In the pop-up window, click Browse and navigate to the command file you received from Sierra Wireless.
 Click Open.
 The file name appears in the field beside the Browse button.
 Select your IP logging command file (eg. iplogging.cmd): Browse IPlogger_sample.cmd 5.
 Click Upload File.